dk14/rflows/README.md

 `handler1` takes input message and returns output message

 ##### Act
-executes a processor and moves to next act or returnes a result using `Future`
+executes a processor and moves to next act or returns a result using `Future`

     Act("act1", handler1)